MisterMX/openttd-modern-db-set/README.md

 ## Push-pull Configuration

 This train set allows push-pull configuration for trains with a locomotive at one end, and a control car at the other.
-If the train's direction is reversed, the locomotive will stay at its position and *push* the train instead of pulling it.
-This only works with a single locomotive and onyl with coaches and locomotives from this train set.
+If the train's direction is reversed, the locomotive will stay at its position and *push* the rest of the train instead of pulling it.
+This only works with a single locomotive and only with coaches and locomotives from this train set.

 ## Acknowledgements